 …

-3 to consider regulatory provisions, if any, based on the results of ITU-R studies referred to in invites the ITU Radiocommunication Sector below, to support the introduction of additional satellite systems into the GMDSS,

 …

 Reasons: The quantity of spectrum requirements made by the satellite operator to be part of the GMDSS has not been justified.
 No study on the spectrum requirement has been delivered during this study cycle by them.
 The spectrum claims by the satellite operator (operating with 3 GSO satellites) overlap in both direction (Earth-to-space, space-to-Earth) with a non-GSO MSS system, notified under the HIBLEO-4 and HIBLEO-X filings, which is successfully operating on a global basis since 1998.
 It is also partially overlapping in the uplink direction with a non-GSO system, which is operating under the HIBLEO-2 filings.
 The satellite network proposed for addition to the GMDSS is incompatible with the current usage of the frequency bands 1 610-1 626.5 MHz and 2 483.5-2 500 MHz.
 The frequency coordination of the GSO MSS system has not been completed with the existing global non-GSO MSS systems with date priority and is clearly unlikely to be achieved.
 For these reasons, even if the IMO has recognised the system as a GMDSS service provider, it is proposed to not introduce this system in the Radio Regulations, conducting to a NOC for this WRC.